bigzijing/Geopython-Conference-2018/Hands on Exercise.md

 A QGIS workshop for the GeoPython Conference 2018

 ## Getting started
-1. Download and install QGIS 3.x ([Link to the download page](https://www.qgis.org/en/site/forusers/download.html))
+1. [Download and install QGIS 3.x](https://www.qgis.org/en/site/forusers/download.html) (Only QGIS 3.0 and above is supported because of changes in the update from 2.18 to 3.0
 2. Get the sample data that we will be using from this repository
 3. Fire up QGIS and we're ready!